 If you’ve never been to Italy in the Summer, you might think you need to book a place with a restaurant on site to really relax and enjoy a great meal ‘at home’.
 You don’t.
 Once you arrive you will realise how easily you could prepare a fantastic supper – if only for a little equipment, a suitable space.
 We have it!
 Not only is ignoring the fabulous produce that will be on sale all around you practically impossible there’s also no need to actually cook – particularly in the Summer.
-Buy food in the hill towns and buy wine in the wineries, and enjoy them at the house.
+Buy food in the hill towns and buy wine in the wineries, bring back to the house and enjoy!

-You can forget about cooking – and start to consider the concept of un-cooking instead.
+Forget about cooking – and consider the concept of un-cooking instead.
+So many of our traditional local dishes are assembled, rather than cooked.
 An example: the typical Tuscan plate of ‘Affetati Misti’ mixed slices on offer in almost any restaurant in Tuscany; a selection of local cured meats and cheeses.
 To get the ingredients cut and on to the plate is not really cooking, more assembling.
-Melon with prosciutto ham is another example of an assemblage as is the eternal Italian favourite the Insalata Caprese salad of Mozzarella cheese, Tomatoes and Basil.
+Melon with prosciutto ham is another example of a super-simple assemblage; as is the eternal Italian favourite the Insalata Caprese (salad of Mozzarella cheese, Tomatoes and Basil).
 The art is in the shopping, not the cooking!
-A meal as simple as a few slices of just picked tomatoes, a handful of garden fresh basil with cheese and olive oil or a perfectly ripe cantaloupe melon with some salty Prosciutto is such a joy and so embodies Tuscany in the Summer.
-Despite having lived here for years every Summer we remark on how wonderful it is to get back to eating ingredients.
+A supper as simple as a few slices of just picked perfectly ripe tomatoes, a handful of garden fresh basil, cheese and Tuscan olive oil – or a perfectly ripe cantaloupe melon with some salty Tuscan Prosciutto is truly joyful and so embodies Tuscan Summer dining.
+Despite having lived here for years, every Summer we remark on how wonderful it is to get back to eating ingredients.

 Breakfast at the house is made with the ethos outlined above, the slow food philosophy that living in Italy has taught us.
 All as fresh as possible, just baked or just cut.
 Highest quality ingredients included boutique tea and coffee.